heremaps/here-android-sdk-examples/speed-limit-watcher/README.md

 ## Step 3.
 Initializing Positioning and Navigation Managers

-The HERE SDK is now initialized, so we can enable some functionality that our application will rely on.
+The HERE Mobile SDK is now initialized, so we can enable some functionality that our application will rely on.
 First, lets import the required packages:

 ```java